PeterKneale/micro-saas/readme.md

-# Demo of a multi-tenant application using Grpc, Dapper and Postgres with Row level security
+# Demo of a micro-saas
 - Featuring both tenant and admin access

-## API
+# FrontEnd

+- todo

+# Backend

 ### Admin API
 - Executes use cases in the context of an administrator on the platform